Rotate the exposure compensation dial.

 The front command dial can be used to set exposure compensation to values between −5 and +5 EV.

-The role played by the front command dial can be selected by pressing the center of the dial.
+The role played by the front command dial can be selected by pressing the [Fn2] button.